faaizane/Online-Exam-System/README.md

 ## License

 This project is not open source.
 Permission is required to use or modify this project.
-Please contact Faizan Elahi at [faaizane@gmail.com](mailto:faaizane@gmail.com) for inquiries.
+Please contact Faizan Elahi or [faaizane@gmail.com](mailto:faaizane@gmail.com) for inquiries.

 ---

+## Project Members

+- Faizan Elahi
+- Abdullah

-For further details or questions, please contact Faizan Elahi at [faaizane@gmail.com](mailto:faaizane@gmail.com).
+## For further details or questions

+Please contact Faizan Elahi at [faaizane@gmail.com](mailto:faaizane@gmail.com).